nix-community/nixos-avf/README.md

 You will need a debuggable android build also known as userdebug (eng build also works)

-Place the image under /sdcard/linux/images.tar.gz or use scripts/android-download-vm.sh to download and install the current latest image.
+Place the image under /sdcard/linux/images.tar.gz or use scripts/android-download-vm.sh to download and copy the latest image.

 Delete existing VM configuration either via app (Settings > Recovery) or via scripts/android-clean-vm.sh